JLChnToZ/VVMW/docs/docs/index.md

 ---
 # VizVid Documentation

 VizVid is a versatile multimedia player frontend designed specifically for VRChat.
-Whether you are watching videos with friends, hosting music performances, or setting up a gallery exhibition, VizVid provides a robust solution for any scenario.
+Whether you are watching videos with friends, hosting music performances, or setting up a gallery exhibition, VizVid provides a powerful solution for any scenario.

 Built with a modular design, VizVid allows you to pick and choose the exact components you need to build a custom player tailored to your world.